 About Thomas Calder

 Thomas Calder received his MFA in Fiction from the University of Houston's Creative Writing Program.
-His writing has appeared in Gulf Coast, the Miracle Monocle and elsewhere.
-His debut novel, The Wind Under the Door, comes out on March 23, 2021.
+His writing has appeared in Gulf Coast, the Miracle Monocle, Juked and elsewhere.
+His debut novel, The Wind Under the Door, is now available.

 The comments section is here to provide a platform for civil dialogue on the issues we face together as a local community.
 Xpress is committed to offering this platform for all voices, but when the tone of the discussion gets nasty or strays off topic, we believe many people choose not to participate.
 Xpress editors are determined to moderate comments to ensure a constructive interchange is maintained.
 All comments judged not to be in keeping with the spirit of civil discourse will be removed and repeat violators will be banned.
 See here for our terms of service.
 Thank you for being part of this effort to promote respectful discussion.